Community Festivals Fund

 Please note that applying for a grant is a competitive process and awards are subject to the availability of funds.

-Mid and East Antrim Borough Council, as part of its duties under Section 75 of the Northern Ireland Act 1998, is committed to equal opportunities and good relations and welcomes applications from all sections of the community.
+Council, as part of its duties under Section 75 of the Northern Ireland Act 1998, is committed to equal opportunities and good relations and welcomes applications from all sections of the community.
 All awards will be based strictly on the merit principle.